 Shiva Feshareki will also be the Featured Composer at London’s Spitalfields Festival in December 2018, where she will showcase a new score alongside revisions of ‘GABA-analogue’ and ‘O’, as well as a new interdisciplinary collaboration with artist Haroon Mirza.
 The festival will also feature a special night that brings Feshareki’s regular NTS radio show - NEW FORMS - to a live audience in the form of turntable reimaginations of Stravinsky’s ‘Firebird Suite’.

-Biography by Alec Curtis.
+Biography written by Alec Curtis.